chelsigoliath/chelsigoliath/README.md

 - 🌱 I’m currently learning how to incorporate creative aspects and apply it to code using p5js, processing, processing.py and most recently TouchDesigner
 - I like building cool things
 - 💞️ I’m looking to collaborate on any projects either creative, data science, machine learning and artficial intelligence based, I am not limited to my interests but also to expand and use my skills broadly.
-- 📫 How to reach me: my email is chelsi.info@gmail.com for any collaborations or questions.

 <!---
 chelsigoliath/chelsigoliath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.